kind2-mc/kind2-java-api/README.md

 To import the API, use the jar file `build/libs/kind2-java-api.jar`.
 Alternatively you can just copy the package `edu.uiowa.cs.clc.kind2` to your source code.

-### API usage
+## API Usage
-An example of how to use the API is provided in `src/main/java/StopWatch.java`.
+An example of how to use the API is provided in [`StopWatch.java`](https://github.com/kind2-mc/kind2-java-api/blob/master/src/main/java/StopWatch.java).
 Follow these steps when using the API:
-1. Add `build/libs/kind2-java-api.jar` to your java class path.
+1. Install `kind2-java-api` artifact following the steps in the above section.
-2. Import package `edu.uiowa.cs.clc.kind2`.
+2. Import `edu.uiowa.cs.clc.kind2` package in your source code.
 3. Construct a lustre `Program` object using the following utilities:
     - Builder objects: `ProgramBuilder`, `ComponentBuilder`, etc.
     - Utility classes: `TypeUtil` and `ExprUtil`.
 4. Construct a `Kind2Api` object and call `Kind2Api.execute`, passing the constructed program object.
 5. Analyze the `Kind2Result` object returned by `Kind2Api.execute`.

-### Results
+## Results
 `Kind2Result` contains the following features:
 - `Kind2Result` features:
   - `getValidProperties`, `getFalsifiedProperties`, and `getUnknownProperties` return properties for all components.